 How to visit Cercedilla:

-From the A6 Motorway (in either direction) take the exit signposted Villalba (km 39) which is the M-601 and follow this to the toan of Navacerrada.
+By Road: From the A6 Motorway (in either direction) take the exit signposted Villalba (km 39) which is the M-601 and follow this to the toan of Navacerrada.
 From here Cercedilla is signposted along the M-614.
 From either the center of Madrid or Segovia journey time is approx 50 minutes.